01 of 06

 Hotel Collection Pedestal Tub

-There are gorgeous freestanding tub styles that eliminate feet altogether.
+There are gorgeous freestanding tub styles that eliminate feet.
 With sleek lines inspired by the Art Deco period of the 1920s and 30s, pedestal tubs sit on a base rather than four legs.
-This 53" tub from Baths of Distinction is constructed of acrylic with a special aluminum core for superior heat retention.
-More good news: For a tad over $1500, the package includes a chrome faucet, drain and supply lines.
-Price range: $1,500 to $1600.
+This 53-inch tub from Baths of Distinction is constructed of acrylic with a special aluminum core for superior heat retention.
+More good news: For a tad more than $1,500, the package includes a chrome faucet, drain, and supply lines.
+Price range: $1,500 to $1,600.